Advertiser Disclosure

 Chase Personal Cards

-There are 2 great options here: the Chase Freedom Unlimited® and the Chase Freedom Flex℠ Credit Card.
-They’re both technically cash-back cards, but the points earned with them can be combined with your Chase Sapphire Preferred card for huge travel savings.
+There are 2 great options here: the Chase Freedom Unlimited® and the Chase Freedom Flex®.
+Although both are technically cash-back cards, the Ultimate Rewards points earned with them can be combined with your Chase Sapphire Preferred card for huge travel savings.

 Chase Business Cards

-Chase offers quite a few business cards, but our 3 top picks are all Ultimate Rewards-earning cards: the Ink Business Preferred® Credit Card, Ink Business Cash® Credit Card, and Ink Business Unlimited® Credit Card.
+Chase also offers quite a few business cards, 3 of which rank among our favorite business cards in the industry: the Ink Business Preferred® Credit Card, Ink Business Cash® Credit Card, and Ink Business Unlimited® Credit Card.

-Similar to the cards we’ve discussed already, the Ink Business Preferred card is a premium Ultimate Rewards card with access to transfer partners, like the Chase Sapphire Preferred card, while the other 2 Ink business cards are technically cash-back cards that can be combined with a premium Ultimate Rewards earning card.
+Similar to the cards we’ve discussed, the Ink Business Preferred card is a premium Ultimate Rewards-earning card with access to transfer partners, similar to the Chase Sapphire Preferred card.

-Hot Tip: If you’re interested in one of the major Chase business credit cards, but are uncertain which card is right for you, have a read through our ultimate Chase business card comparison guide to help you make that decision.
+Hot Tip: If you’re interested in one of the major Chase business credit cards but are uncertain about which card is right for you, read through our ultimate Chase business card comparison guide to help you make that decision.

 Airline credit cards are an excellent way to receive more value from airlines that you fly with frequently.
-With these cards, you’ll usually receive perks like free checked bags, priority boarding, a discount on inflight purchases, and more.
+With these cards, you’ll usually receive perks like free checked bags, priority boarding, inflight purchase discounts, and more.

-Chase has a partnership with 6 separate airlines to offer co-branded cards, including Aer Lingus, Air Canada (launching at the end of 2021), British Airways, Iberia, United, and Southwest.
-So if you fly frequently with any of these airlines, it is probably worth it to you to add your preferred program’s card to your wallet.
+Chase has several airline partners and offers several co-branded airline credit cards, including those issued for Air Canada, British Airways, United Airlines, and Southwest Airlines, among others.
+If you fly frequently with any of these airlines, it’s probably worth adding your preferred program’s card to your wallet.

-For instance, if you regularly fly with United, you might want to add the United Quest℠ Card to take advantage of the 2 5,000-mile anniversary award-flight credits, the $125 United purchase credit, the free checked bags, reward seat upgrades, and 25% discount on inflight purchases.
+For instance, if you frequently fly with United, it might make sense to add The New United Quest℠ Card to take advantage of the free checked bags, and the 25% discount on inflight purchases.

-Or if you’re a Southwest flyer, then perhaps you’d prefer the Southwest Rapid Rewards® Priority Credit Card for its 4 annual Upgraded Boarding certificates, $75 annual travel credit, and 7,500 anniversary points each year you hold the card.
+If you’re a Southwest flyer, on the other hand, you might prefer the Southwest Rapid Rewards® Priority Credit Card for its 4 annual upgraded boarding certificates, a $75 annual travel credit, and 7,500 anniversary points each year you hold the card.

 Hotel Cards

-As with airline cards, adding a co-branded hotel card for a chain you stay with often is a fantastic way to get more value out of your hotel stays.
+As with airline cards, adding a co-branded hotel card for a chain you frequent is a fantastic way to get more value out of your hotel stays.

 Chase offers hotel credit cards for 3 major chains: Hyatt, IHG, and Marriott.
 If you stay at any of these chains with any sort of frequency, you’ll likely get plenty of value by holding that chain’s credit card.

-Bottom Line: Chase offers tons of great credit cards, and plenty of them might make a lot of sense for you depending on your travel habits.
-You don’t necessarily need to get any of these cards in any particular order, but we highly advise making good use of your 5/24 slots with Chase cards before moving on elsewhere.
+Bottom Line: Chase offers many great credit cards, and depending on your travel habits, some might make sense.
+You don’t necessarily need to get any of these cards in any particular order, but we highly advise using your 5/24 slots with Chase cards before moving on to other issuers.

 Which Cards To Get After Chase Cards

-One great option would be to add a premium card that effectively functions like a perks-based credit card for travelers.
-We have a great one in mind…
+One great option would be to add a premium card that functions like a perks-based rewards card for travelers.
+We certainly have 1 in mind.

-The Platinum Card® from American Express Is Our Favorite Premium Card
+The Platinum Card® from American Express Is an Excellent Premium Card

-When it comes to premium credit cards, our favorite by far is the Amex Platinum card.
-Why?
-Because, despite its high annual fee, the Amex Platinum card is absolutely loaded with excellent perks and credits that any frequent traveler is sure to love.
-But unlike typical credit cards, the card allows you to carry a balance for certain charges, but not all.
+When it comes to premium rewards cards, the Amex Platinum card stands out among the rest.
+Despite its hefty annual fee, it is absolutely loaded with excellent perks and credits that any frequent traveler is sure to love.

 BEST LOUNGE ACCESS